nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 - turn off the camera, remove the microSD card
 - put microSD card in the computer
 - copy `lp_app.sh` onto the microSD card
-- generally you need to have a `lp_app.sh` on the microsd card with the content:
+- generally you need to have a `lp_app.sh` on the microSD card with the content:

 ```shell
 #!/bin/sh